laravel-mix/laravel-mix/docs/faq.md

 If you're not using Laravel, your `mix-manifest.json` file will be dumped into the project root.
 If you need to change this, call `mix.setPublicPath('dist/');`, and your manifest file will now be saved in that base directory.

-### How Do I autoload modules with Webpack?
+### How Do I autoload modules with webpack?

-Through its `ProvidePlugin` plugin, Webpack allows you to automatically load modules, where needed.
+Through its `ProvidePlugin` plugin, webpack allows you to automatically load modules, where needed.
 A common use-case for this is when we need to pull in jQuery.

 ```js
 new webpack.ProvidePlugin({